-If you think that this drought didn’t affect you because you aren’t a farmer think again.
-More than 75% of the food on your supermarket shelves contains corn.
-It feeds most meat livestock and produces foods ranging from dairy to baked goods to breakfast cereals.
-Its as simple as this, no rain equals no pollination equals fewer kernels of corn.
-And when corn is used everywhere, the loss is huge!
-In 2011 the government awarded over 4 billion dollars in corn subsidies.
+Those who believe the 2012 drought impacted only farmers are mistaken.
+More than 75 percent of the food on your supermarket shelves contains corn.
+Corn is used to feed most meat livestock.
+Corn produces foods ranging from dairy to baked goods to breakfast cereals.
+It is as simple as this: no rain equals no pollination equals fewer kernels of corn.
+And when corn is used everywhere, the loss is huge.
+In 2011, the government awarded over four billion dollars in corn subsidies.
 There were 92.3 million acres of corn in 2011.
 That is definitely not a small supply.
-The United States is the worlds biggest producer and exporter of corn, delivering to nations as varied as China and Mexico.
-This just shows how much our county depends on corn for nearly everything in our lives.
+The United States is the world’s biggest producer and exporter of corn, delivering to nations as varied as China and Mexico.
+These statistics show how much our county depends on corn for nearly everything in daily life.
 So when the United States has a lack of rain, who helps cover the losses?
 Most farms will still be covered by subsidies, which will basically act as a safety net.
 Corn futures prices surged on the Chicago Board of Trade, up 42 percent in a month.
 Futures prices impact food prices, as corn is basic to our diet (Myers).
-Drought conditions in Midwestern states have reduced expectations for the amount of corn that may be harvested in 2012, and contributed to a 35% rise in the price of corn from June 18 to August 29 (U.S. Energy Information Administration).
+Drought conditions in Midwestern states have reduced expectations for the amount of corn that may be harvested in 2012, and contributed to a 35 percent rise in the price of corn from June 18, 2012, to August 29, 2012 (U.S. Energy Information Administration).

-This chart above shows corn futures prices for a 6-month period.
-As you can see in the beginning of July the price corn started shooting up dramatically.
-From nearly $5.00 to $8.00 in only the month of July, that number is record setting.
-This all happening right after the US starts experiencing a drought in early July all the way through the summer.
-Since the US was not receiving any rain, and the temperatures were to hot for the corn to pollinate, we expected veryere low average yields for the US around 124 bushels per acre.
-Where in 2011 the US expected an average yield of 147.9 bushels per acre.
+The chart above shows corn futures prices for a 6-month period.
+As the chart indicates, the price of corn started shooting up dramatically in the beginning of July, 2012, rising from nearly $5.00 to $8.00 in only the month of July.
+That number is record setting.
+This rise occurred right after the United States started experiencing a drought in early July all the way through the summer.
+Since the United States was not receiving any rain, and the temperatures were too hot for the corn to pollinate, the expected average yields for the United States were very low, with average yields around 124 bushels per acre.
+Compare this to the average yield of 147.9 bushels per acre in 2011.
 That is a huge difference compared to 2012.
-With this low of production the corn prices are going to go sky high as they did in July.
-When corn prices go so high ethanol cant afford to buy $8.00 corn.
+With this low of production, the corn prices will once again rise sky high, as they did in July.
+When corn prices rose this high, ethanol could not afford to buy $8.00 corn.
 This forced many ethanol plants to shut down and cut the amount of ethanol they could make (Pro Farmer).

-This is all happening because the United States simply had a drought.
-That’s all there is to it, no rain, to hot of weather, corn cant grow, when you have a shortage of corn, supply and demand kicks in and the price of corn goes up affecting so many areas you would never even think of.
-So even though there are many factors that affect commodities, weather is the biggest variable that will determine the prices of commodities.
-It’s as simple as Dave Ramsey says it,

-“When dealing with commodities you are betting on the weather (Dave Ramsey)”.
+All of these effects have occurred because the United States experienced a drought.
+It is a simple process.
+If there is no rain and too hot of weather, corn cannot grow.
+When there is a shortage of corn, supply and demand kicks in and the price of corn goes up, affecting so many more individuals and entities than just farmers and the farming market.
+Even though there are many factors that affect commodities, weather is the biggest variable that will determine the prices of commodities.
+It is as simple as Dave Ramsey says: “When dealing with commodities you are betting on the weather (Dave Ramsey).”

 Works Cited